Marcelo Barovero

 Marcelo Alberto Barovero (born 18 February 1984) is an Argentine former professional footballer who played as a goalkeeper.
 He often goes by the nickname of "Trapito" (Spanish for "Little Rag").

 Career

 Early years

-His first steps in the practice of football were at the club of his hometown, Porteña Asociación Cultural y Deportiva, then he played at the youth academy of Atlético Rafaela until his professional debut.
+His first steps in the practice of football were at the club of his hometown, Porteña Asociación Cultural y Deportiva, then he played at the youth academy of Atlético de Rafaela until his professional debut.

 Atlético Rafaela

 Barovero started his professional career in 2003 playing for Atlético de Rafaela in the Primera B Nacional (Argentine second division).
 In his first season, the club won the championship and promotion to the Primera División.
 Barovero was used as the club's third choice goalkeeper in the first division, behind Ángel David Comizzo and Ezequiel Medrán.
 Rafaela was relegated at the end of the 2003–04 season, but Barovero stayed with the club and established himself as the first choice goalkeeper back in the B Nacional.
 He totalled 113 appearances for Atlético de Rafaela, before his move to Huracán (of the first division) in 2007.